1.5 Degrees of Concern, 2021

 The artwork is anchored by three modified or hacked books that incorporate interactive audio narratives which visitors access through exploring tactile interfaces which trigger the sounds through proximity.

-This installation was first shown at ‘Rule 42: Stretched Language’ exhibition at the Bonita Museum and Cultural Center in California in November 2021.
+This installation has been shown at Michigan State University Museum 2022-2023 and the Bonita Museum and Cultural Center in California in 2021.